MHenderson/sudoku-modelling/article/rst/my_paper.rst

 Models
 ------

-The main power behind ``sudoku.py`` is the modeling capability of the library.
-In this section we introduce several models of Sudoku and show how to use existing Python components to build models of Sudoku puzzles.
+In this section we introduce several models of Sudoku and show how to use existing Python components to implement these models.
 The models introduced here are all implemented in ``sudoku.py``.
-Implementations are discussed and demonstrations of the components of ``sudoku.py`` corresponding to each of the different models are given.
+Implementation details are discussed in this section and demonstrations of the components of ``sudoku.py`` corresponding to each of the different models are given.

 Constraint models
 ~~~~~~~~~~~~~~~~~